 Some of the technical tools that we develop for our solutions are, in our opinion, of independent interest.
-The main set of tools deals with faces of degree 2 in the arrangement $\mathcal{A}(\mathcal{C})$ of \mathcal{C} .
+The main set of tools deals with faces of degree 2 in the arrangement $\mathcal{A}(\mathcal{C})$ of $\mathcal{C}$ .
 With the possible exception of the unbounded face, these faces are either 'lenses' (contained in the interiors of the two incident circles) or 'lunes' (contained in the interior of one incident circle and in the exterior of the other).
-We derive various upper bounds for the number of these faces: In case (b), it was shown in [11] that the number of lunes is at most three1 and the number of lenses is at most n.
-In case (d), we show that the number of lunes is at most 2n - 2 and the number of lenses is at most 18n.
-In case (a), we show that the number of lenses is at most $O(n^{4/3} \log n)$ (and the number of lunes is at most n).
-In case (c), we show that the number of lenses and lunes is $O(n^{3/2+\varepsilon})$, for any $\varepsilon > 0$ (where the constant of proportionality depends on ε).
+We derive various upper bounds for the number of these faces: In case (b), it was shown in [14] that the number of lunes is at most three and the number of lenses is at most n.
+In case (d), we show that the number of lunes is at most 2n - 2 and the number of lenses is at most $0(n^{4/3} \log n)$ (and the number of lunes is at most n).
+In case (c), we show that the number of lunes is at most n are (c), we show that the number of lunes is (c), we show that the number of lunes is at most n.
+In case (c), we show that the number of lunes is at most n.
+In case (c), we show that the number of lunes is at most n.
+In case (c), we show that the number of lunes is (c), we show that the number of lenses is at most (c).